 In the event of an emergency, please call 9-1-1.

-Grocery and other retail stores are not included in mandatory closures and continue to operate while maintaining guidance of social distancing and increased cleanliness.
+Grocery and other retail stores that sell essential goods are not included in mandatory closures and continue to operate while maintaining guidance of social distancing and increased cleanliness.
 Food and supplies are available and many establishments are dedicating time to older adults and those with underlying health concerns to shop during quiet times to reduce risk.
 Residents are encouraged to support local business while adhering to guidance to reduce risk, such as using online services, purchasing gift cards and ordering take out or delivery.

 List of restaurants offering takeout and curbside services from Downtown Wilmington Inc.